yaskovdev/blog/_posts/2018-03-19-bullet-proof-way-to-make-sure-you-are-hiring-a-specialist.md

 ### "Yes, But What If I Read The Official Documentation?"

 If you read it from cover to cover, that's okay.
 But, based on my experience, that's rarely the case.
-Usually you fallback to reading documentation in case of troubles when, by some reason, answers on [StackOverflow](https://stackoverflow.com) do not help.
+Usually you fallback to reading documentation in case of troubles when, by some reason, answers on [Stack Overflow](https://stackoverflow.com) do not help.
 So you read a small part, small enough to fix the issue.
 Once the fix is in place, you forget what you've read.

 Though this is better than watching videos, this is not enough if you call yourself a specialist.
 A specialist should have the whole picture in mind.
 Snatching out pieces from the documentation does not give the idea about all the aspects and possibilities of the technology (or methodology).

-So, official documentation can replace books, but only if you read it from cover to cover.
+So, official documentation *could* replace books, but only if you read it from cover to cover.
 Scattered pieces of information do not make much sense.

 ### To Summarize